olmofe/AltSchool_AKS_WebApps/README.md

 - Add new reposiroty secrets on Github with below Names
     - `RANCHER_DEFAULT_PASS` - this is the default admin password you want to setup rancher with
     - `DO_ACCESS_KEY` - this is the personal access token you created earlier on digitalOcean.
-- Optional: If you don't want  to use Github secrets, you can navigate to `k3s_Setup_Terraform/rancher/do` folder, and rename terraform.tfvars.example to terraform.tfvars; then customize the following variables:
+> If you don't want  to use Github secrets, you can navigate to `k3s_Setup_Terraform/rancher/do` folder, and rename terraform.tfvars.example to terraform.tfvars; then customize the following variables:

-- `do_token` - DigitalOcean access key
-`rancher_server_admin_password` - Admin password for created Rancher server

-- Optional: Modify optional variables within terraform.tfvars. eg.
+- Optional: Modify optional variables within variables.tf or your tfvars, if you're using that. eg.

     - `do_region` - DigitalOcean region, choose the closest instead of the default (nyc1)
-    - prefix - Prefix for all created resources `droplet_size` - Droplet size used, minimum is s-2vcpu-4gb but s-4vcpu-8gb could be used if within budget
+    - `prefix` - Prefix for all created resources

 - navigate to the github workflows.
 If you're in the terraform do folder then: `cd ../../../.github/workflows`
-- Edit the Applied variable to indicate if you have setup your environment successfully before or not
+- Edit the `Applied` environment variable to indicate if you have setup your environment successfully before or not

 ```
 env: